Orchids of the Aude – Part One

 With its officially recorded 90 species of orchid, the Aude figures amongst the top three counties in France for the diversity of species.
 Many wild orchid fans, amateurs and specialists alike, visit the area each year, highlighting the particular attraction of this sought-after family of plants.
 Given the diversity of the area and the phenology of the different species, it is not surprising that many orchidophiles return year after year, always finding reasons to come back for more.
 We are already working on Part 2 of this series of trips to discover the Orchids of the Aude!

-Top target species for this trip: Neotinia conica, Limodorum arbortivum, Ophrys scolopax, Ophrys picta, Ophrys sulcata (funerea), Ophrys vasconica, Ophrys virescens, Orchis provincialis, Serapias vomeracea, Ophrys incubacea, Ophrys magniflora, Ophrys bilunulata, Ophrys picta, Orchis passionis, Anacamptis papilionacea, Dactylorhiza insularis f. bartonii, Dactylorhiza insularis, Orchis simia, Cephalanthera longifolia, Coeloglossum viride
+Top target species for this trip: Neotinea conica, Limodorum abortivum, Ophrys scolopax, Ophrys picta, Ophrys sulcata (funerea), Ophrys vasconica, Ophrys virescens, Orchis provincialis, Serapias vomeracea, Ophrys incubacea, Ophrys magniflora, Ophrys bilunulata, Ophrys picta, Ophrys passionis, Anacamptis papilionacea, Dactylorhiza insularis f. bartonii, Dactylorhiza insularis, Orchis simia, Cephalanthera longifolia, Coeloglossum viride

 Join us for the inaugural trip and be the first to write a review!